-Iowa City, Iowa STATE LIBRARY OF IOWA Historieal Building DES MOINES, IOWA 50319 was the first permanent capitol of Iowa where the last four Iowa territorial legislatures met.
+For nearly 150 years, Old Capitol has served Iowa as a seat of government, of education, and of tradition.
+Built in the early 1840s, Old Capitol was the first permanent capitol of Iowa where the last four Iowa territorial legislatures met.
 In this building, Iowa made the transition to statehood.
 Here, the first governor was inaugurated, the first six Iowa general assemblies met, and the state's constitution still the fundamental law of the state-was drafted.